johnli25/johnli25.github.io/_pages/about.md

   - /about.html
 ---

 I'm a software engineer at Google, working out of the Bay Area, California.
-I earned my M.S. in [Electrical and Computer Engineering (ECE)](https://ece.illinois.edu/) at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/), advised by [Professor Klara Nahrstedt](https://monet.cs.illinois.edu/).
+I recently obtained my M.S. degree in [Electrical and Computer Engineering (ECE)](https://ece.illinois.edu/) at the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/), advised by [Professor Klara Nahrstedt](https://monet.cs.illinois.edu/).

 <!-- My research interests lie in Internet of Things (IoT), Distributed Multimedia Systems, Computer Vision (CV), and Machine Learning (ML) for Networking and Systems. -->